thaddeuspearson/teaching/binary_search_explanation.md

     # define a start-point and end-point of the search range

-    # continue the search unless the end-point is not before the start-point
+    # continue the search unless the start-point passes the end-point

         # find the mid-point of the current search range